Talitha Kum International

 Talitha Kum Leadership

-Sister Gabriella Bottani, SMC, currently serves as the Coordinator of Talitha Kum.
+Sister Abby Avelino, MM, currently serves as the Coordinator of Talitha Kum.
 She is assisted by an International Coordination Committee.

 Talitha Kum Intl.
 Coordination Committee Members